ranchimall/blockbook-docker/README.md

 -   **Running the Docker Container**

-    Create a named volume for Persistent storage using:
+    Create a named volume for persistent storage using:

     ```sh
     docker volume create <volume_name>